Lyy-iiis/ACG-Project/UPDATE_LOG.md

 # Update Log

+## 24.11.20 21:36 TXC

+- Successfully displayed background image from the correct perspective.
+- Finish basic cloth-rigid (rigid can move) coupling.

 ## 24.11.19 16:00 TXC

-- Finish basic cloth-rigid coupling, change the viewpoint
+- Finish basic cloth-rigid (fixed) coupling, change the viewpoint.

 ## 24.11.19 11:45 TXC

-- Modify the cloth rendering architecture to be compatible with the rigid body and fluid architectures
+- Modify the cloth rendering architecture to be compatible with the rigid body and fluid architectures.
-- Finish implementing double-sided rendering of cloth
+- Finish implementing double-sided rendering of cloth.
-- Add basic self-collision
+- Add basic self-collision.

 ## 24.11.18 8:30 LYY